Wild Owl Pellets Can Be Disease Vectors February 21 2017

 Whiskered screech-owls.
 Whiskered screech-owls are a light grayish color with bright yellow eyes.
 They are virtually exclusively found in mountain forest areas.
 They typically eat insects such as grasshoppers and locusts but will sometimes take small vertebrates.

 Snowy owls.
 Snowy owls are light colored and mostly white.
 Unlike other owls, snowy owls tend to be active during the daytime.
 They can be found in arctic tundra or open grasslands and fields.
 Rather than hunting, they like to sit and wait for their food.
+Because of that, you might be asking yourself – do owls eat fish?
 They will eat anything from fish to mice to squirrels.

 Speculated owls.
 Speculated owls have long white eyebrows on their dark brown faces.
 They can be found in dense tropical forest areas as well as dry forest savannah habitats.
 They like to eat small mammals including mice and sometimes possums or skunks.
 They also tend to eat many caterpillars, bats, birds, spiders, and more.